mienaikoe/ziyu/Chapters/Chapter4.md

   He sighed, "We all have a place in society."

   I turned forward and stopped talking before I said something I would regret.
-He returned his head back to the curtain, staring between stitches at bright void of Ara.
+He returned his head back to the curtain, staring between stitches at the bright void of Ara.
 Like a switch, we returned to being strangers on the train.

   -------